 While we opened the campus at the start of the year, we continue to focus on a hybrid model of instruction at all times.
 This allows students to receive instruction and be a part of their classroom and school community regardless of whether they are on campus.

 Students may learn entirely from home.
 Students who regularly attend on campus but are home due to illness (whether or not COVID related) are able to join lessons virtually.

 In addition, we have been optimizing our program so that we can, as smoothly as possible, transition to a virtual environment for all students, if necessary.

 The EPCC Program at TNCS

 In mid-March, TNCS received approval from the Maryland State Department of Education (MSDE) to operate as an official Essential Personnel Child Care (EPCC) site.

-Safety practices from the EPCC Program have been applied to on site summer camps, and will continue to be followed as we re-open the campus for the academic year.
+Safety practices from the EPCC Program continue to be followed on campus for the academic year.

 Health & Safety Parameters and Protocols

 - The buildings are closed to parents and non-essential staff.